12 gram CO2 cartridge

 When released from a 12 gram cartridge, CO2 will rapidly cool everything it flows through.
 Extra precautions should be taken when using 12 gram cartridges with temperature-sensitive materials such as PVC, which becomes brittle when cold.

-Empty 12 gram CO2 cartridges can be used effectively as projectiles.
+12 gram CO2 cartridges can be used effectively as projectiles.
 They are dense, consistently sized, and fit well in 3/4" SCH 40 PVC.
+Each cartridge has a mass of 31.5 grams empty, and 43.5 grams when full.
+The cartridge has an internal volume of precisely 14 cubic centimeters.